dfle/CL-tic-tac-toe/README.md

 # CL-tic-tac-toe

-This was written within one hour.
+This and this README were written within one hour.

 To run this file
 - `cd` into the folder